waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Menu Cursor Reset:** Hypothesis: The game resets the cursor to the first Pokémon in the list in the 'Bring out which POKéMON?' menu if a turn passes without a selection.
 Test Plan: Next time I am in this specific menu, I will manually move the cursor to a different Pokémon, wait one turn, and observe if the cursor position changes.
 - **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns, as is standard.
 Test Plan: In a future battle, count the turns after using Light Screen and watch for the 'Light Screen wore off!' message to confirm its duration.
 - **Respawn Point:** Hypothesis: The game sets the last used Pokémon Center as the respawn point after a blackout.
 Test Plan: Heal at a new Pokémon Center, then intentionally black out to a weak wild Pokémon and observe the respawn location.
+- **Cerulean Cave Exit Path:** Hypothesis: The ladder at (8, 2) on 1F is the next step in the path to the main cave area and the exit.
+Test Plan: Navigate to and use the ladder at (8, 2).

 ## C. Disproven Hypotheses
 - **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different Pokémon. **(Disproven on Turn 197844)** Test: Selected REVENANT.
 Result: REVENANT's sub-menu opened.
 Conclusion: The bug is not a simple mis-selection of an adjacent Pokémon.